-B. HOW TO USE YOUR PROVIDER DIRECTORY
+B. HOW TO USE YOUR FOCUS NETWORK - MA PROVIDER DIRECTORY

+The Provider Directory lists both Easy Access Providers and Authorized Access Providers.
+(Please see subsection I.D.4.
+Using Easy Access and Authorized Access Providers below for information on Easy Access and Authorized Access Providers).
 The Provider Directory identifies the Plan's PCPs, specialists, hospitals and other providers you must use for most services.
 It lists providers by state and town, specialty, and languages spoken.
 You may view the Provider Directory online at our website, www.harvardpilgrim.org.
 You can also get a copy of the Provider Directory, free of charge, by calling the Member Services Department at 1-877-907-4742.